-Orientation and Mobility (O&M) refers to the set of skills a person who is blind uses to move safely and purposefully through the environment; basically, the ability to get where you need to go.
-Orientation refers to a person's mental map and understanding of the area in which she/he is traveling.
+O&M refers to the set of skills a person who is blind uses to move safely and purposefully through the environment; basically, the ability to get where you need to go.
+Orientation refers to a person's mental map and understanding of the area he is traveling in.
 It involves directionality, using the remaining senses, and attention to cues in the environment.
 Mobility refers to the ability to move safely, with a method to walk in a straight line and avoid obstacles.

-Most people who are legally blind and seeking employment have had training in O&M by certified and university- trained instructors.
-Some people find additional O&M training helpful to facilitate learning the layout of a new building, the route to a new employment setting, the availability of public transportation, etc.
+Most people who are visually impaired and seeking employment have had training in O&M by certified, university trained, instructors.
+Some people find additional O&M training helpful to facilitate learning the layout of a new building, the route to a new employment setting, availability of public transportation, etc.

-What to do if a customer who is blind and requests assistance
+• Does staff know how to guide a customer who is blind and requests assistance?

 Always ask before providing assistance.
 If assistance is accepted, offer your arm.
 The customer will lightly hold on above your elbow, following a half step behind.
 Walk at a normal pace, with your arm relaxed.
-Indicate changes in terrain (stairs, curbs, ramps etc.) by verbalizing their upcoming presence, and hesitating briefly when arriving at the change.
+Indicate changes in terrain (stairs, curbs, ramps etc) by verbalizing their upcoming presence, and hesitating briefly when arriving at the change.
 The guide proceeds first.
 On a flight of stairs, pause at the first and last step.
 Indicate narrow passages by bending your arm behind your back, alerting the follower to go behind you single file.
 This type of assistance is called "Sighted Guide."

-- A customer using a long cane will transfer the cane to his free hand while using sighted guide assistance.
+A customer using a long cane will transfer the cane to his free hand.
 The cane will be kept at the user's side or folded up.
 If the customer is using a Guide Dog, the dog will be "heeled," on the owner's left side, with the right hand free to hold the elbow of a guide.
-The dog's harness will be dropped, indicating to the dog that it is temporarily not responsible for guiding. - For some customers, verbal directions may be sufficient, and they may prefer to walk on their own.
+The dog's harness will be dropped, indicating to the dog that it is temporarily not responsible for guiding.

+For some customers, verbal directions may be sufficient, and they may prefer to walk on their own.
 Some customers will have sufficient residual vision to walk without any type of assistance.